reinarrr/logseq-public-docsify/Reach Worship Evening - Holy Spirit Come.md

 	- ### Scripture Anchor: Acts 2:1-4 / Ephesians 5:18
 		- "They were all filled with the Holy Spirit..."
 "Be filled with the Spirit..."
 	- ### Focus
 		- Responding to the Spirit’s presence with hunger and surrender.
-Not just a moment of encounter, but a lifestyle of being filled and led by the Spirit.
+		- Not just a moment of encounter, but a ==lifestyle of being filled and led by the Spirit==.
+		- **Impartation of the Holy Spirit**
+			- Faith – Believe the Spirit is a promise for you (Acts 2:39)
+			- Desire – Ask the Father for the Spirit (Luke 11:13)
+			- Surrender – Yield your life, control, and plans
+			- Community – Be around others who are Spirit-filled
+			- Laying on of hands / prayer – Let others pray over you
+			- Wait and Worship – Don’t rush; let Him come
 	- ### Key Points
 		- The Holy Spirit is not just to be known—He is to be welcomed.
 		- Saturation is about full immersion, not partial awareness.